First and foremost, wherever you are in the world, I hope you and your loved ones are safe.

 When the world feels out of control, the best place to start reducing anxiety is within.

-This 21 Day Anti-Anxiety Challenge is meant as an uplifting resource to help you, or someone you know, during these uncertain times.
+This 21 Day Anti-Anxiety Challenge is meant as an uplifting resource to help you or someone you know during rough times.
 Stress lowers our immune response, which is exactly the opposite of what you want right now.

 Before you get started...